LeBron James NBA Playoffs Player Props: Lakers vs. Nuggets

-The Los Angeles Lakers, LeBron James included, hit the court versus the Denver Nuggets at 8:30 PM ET on Tuesday in the 2023 NBA Playoffs.
+LeBron James and his Los Angeles Lakers teammates hit the court versus the Denver Nuggets in the 2023 NBA Playoffs, at 8:30 PM ET on Thursday.

-With prop bets available for James, let's break down some stats and trends to help you find good wagers.
+Let's dive into the prop bets available for James, using stats and trends to make good predictions.

 LeBron James Prop Bets vs. the Nuggets